 5. Listening Corner

 Music classrooms are supposed to be full of noise and fun, but sometimes you just need some quiet!
 Set up a music listening corner in your room to create a nice place for your students to listen to music quietly on their own!
-First Grade Fancy uses pillows on the floor and hooks for hanging headphones for their listening corner.
-This set up from Pinterest uses DIY file folder crate seats for their students to sit and listen.
-Another idea via Pinterest is to attach pockets on the wall.
-These are foam sheets that have been stapled to create pockets.
-In this example, the teacher has filled the pockets with books and has placed an ipod in cups for them to listen to the stories.
-However, you can put music on the ipod and then fill the pocket with markers and paper for your students to create art while listening to music.
+Uses pillows on the floor and hooks for hanging headphones for your listening corner.
+Have fun setting up your listening corner and make it cozy and creative!

 6. Music Centers